Ojo Caliente, New Mexico

-Ojo Caliente is an unincorporated community in Taos County, New Mexico, United States.
+Ojo Caliente, (Hot Spring, literally "Hot Eye") is an unincorporated community in Taos County, New Mexico, United States, along the Rio Ojo Caliente.
+The community is known for the Ojo Caliente Hot Springs, a health resort.

-Description
+Description and history

-The community lies along U.S. Route 285 near the Rio Grande between Española and Taos, approximately 50 mi north of Santa Fe, the state capital.
-It is known for its Ojo Caliente Hot Springs.
+Ojo Caliente lies along U.S. Route 285 near the Rio Grande between Española and Taos, approximately 50 mi north of Santa Fe, the state capital.
+The community consist mainly of small farms irrigated by acequias fed by water from the Rio Ojo Caliente.
+Ojo Caliente has an arid or semi-arid climate receiving an average of 11 inch of precipitation annually.
+The community has an elevation of 6300 ft.